freshidea - Fotolia

 The promise of machine learning -- especially as it evolves into something resembling artificial intelligence -- is its ability to significantly reduce complexity for human analysts, said Bryan Lares, director of cognitive security solutions at SparkCognition Inc., based in Austin, Texas.
 The company's DeepArmor antimalware platform uses machine learning, natural language programming and AI techniques to detect infections across networks and devices, including the internet of things.
 It is still accepting participants for the DeepArmor beta program.

 Outside of enterprises adding data scientists to their security teams, machine learning is typically applied to security in three types of companies.

-Traditional security vendors -- think Symantec and Intel's McAfee -- have adopted machine learning in their products, but also use it to reduce the workload of their analysts as they try to keep up with the deluge of new malware.
-In 2015, the latest numbers available, Symantec had to analyze and classify 431 million new malware variants.
+Traditional security vendors -- think Symantec and Intel's McAfee -- have adopted machine learning in their products, but also use it to reduce the workload of their analysts as they try to keep up with the deluge of malware.
+In 2015, the latest numbers available, Symantec had to analyze and classify 431 million malware variants.

 Companies focused specifically on generalized machine learning techniques and artificial intelligence goals have targeted the information security sector as a lucrative application of their technology.
 Recorded Future, for example, initially pursued natural-language processing to produce intelligence, but has strongly focused on using the technology to gather information on cybersecurity threats.

 A number of cybersecurity startups have developed their technology by applying machine learning to specific cybersecurity problems.
 Cylance and SparkCognition are early adopters of AI techniques to detect unknown malware, for example.